theupdateframework/pep-maximum-security-model/README.rst

 *claimed* role uses an offline key, thus projects added to this role cannot be easily forged if PyPI is compromised.

+The *recently-claimed* role is separate from the *unclaimed* role for usability and efficiency, not security.
+If new projects delegations were prepended to *unclaimed* metadata, this file would need to be re-downloaded every time a project obtained a key.
+By separating out new projects, the amount of data retrieved is reduced.
+From a usability standpoint, it also makes it easier for administrators to see which projects are now claimed.
+This information is needed when moving keys from *recently-claimed* to *claimed*, which is discussed in more detail in the "Producing Consistent Snapshots" section.

 End-to-End Signing
 ==================